khoih-prog/Ethernet_Manager_STM32/README.md

 #define USE_CUSTOM_ETHERNET   false
 ```

-- To use any of the custom Ethernet library, such as Ethernet2, Ethernet3, EthernetLarge:
+- To use any of the Ethernet libraries, such as EThernet, Ethernet2, Ethernet3, EthernetLarge:

 ```
 // Only one if the following to be true